What is Scar Revision?

 Scar Revision Surgery

-The aim of scar revision surgery is to help reduce the prominence your scar in a way that is more representative of the tone and texture of your surrounding skin.
+The aim of scar revision surgery at our Miami plastic surgery clinic is to help reduce the prominence your scar in a way that is more representative of the tone and texture of your surrounding skin.
 Scars are a type of skin tissue that can develop after a wound has healed rapidly.
 They can be caused by either trauma or surgery, and their formation is often unpredictable.